euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/50UEMSysAdminForAppDevs/03Task_Configure-management-console-enrollment/03How-to-log-in-and-select-an-Organization-Group/readme.md

 2. Open the UEM console login page.

-    If you are using TestDrive, navigate to My Products, Digital Workspace, Sandbox Experiences, VMware Workspace ONE UEM, and click Launch.
+    If you are using TestDrive, navigate to My Products, Digital Workspace, Sandbox Experiences, Omnissa Workspace ONE UEM, and click Launch.

     The UEM login page will open, in a new browser tab or window.